2020–21 UEFA Champions League qualifying: Format

-Four countries (Poland, Hungary, Greece and Cyprus) have provided neutral venue hubs which allow matches to be played at their stadiums without restrictions.
+Four countries (Poland, Hungary, Greece and Cyprus) had provided neutral venue hubs which allowed matches to be played at their stadiums without restrictions.

 Schedule

 The schedule of the competition is as follows (all draws are held at the UEFA headquarters in Nyon, Switzerland).
 The tournament would originally have started in June 2020, but had been delayed to August due to the COVID-19 pandemic in Europe.
 The new schedule was announced by the UEFA Executive Committee on 17 June 2020.

 The original schedule of the competition, as planned before the pandemic, was as follows (all draws held at the UEFA headquarters in Nyon, Switzerland, unless stated otherwise).

 Preliminary round

 The draw for the preliminary round was held on 17 July 2020, 12:00 CEST.

 Seeding

 A total of four teams played in the preliminary round.
 As the draw was held before the UEFA entry deadline and the participating teams were not yet confirmed, only the associations of the teams were used, and seeding of teams was based on their association coefficients instead of their club coefficients.
 For the semi-final round, two teams (from associations 52 and 53, Northern Ireland and Kosovo) were seeded and two teams (from associations 54 and 55, Andorra and San Marino) were unseeded.
 The first team drawn in each tie in the semi-final round and the final round would be the administrative "home" team.